ssteinbach/ordinate_precision_research/README.md

 * [ ] worth noting the difference between f32->f64->f128 and integer rational
   i32->i64 etc.
 * [ ] Fold other references from [^1] into the document.
-* [ ] add "factorized ints" limits to the integer precision table below

 ## Appendix: Data limits of number types